fvdm/nodejs-piwik/README.md

 To get or set data use the **api()** function.
 It returns the parsed JSON object as received from the API.
 Check out the [Piwik API Reference](http://piwik.org/docs/analytics-api/reference/) for methods.

-	method   This property is required to set the method.
+This property is required to set the `method`

 ```js
 var piwik = require('piwik')